Kixunil/tonic_lnd/README.md

 However some dependencies may need to be downgraded using `cargo update -p <package> --precise <version>`.
 `Cargo-msrv.lock` is included for reference - it is the lock file used to test the crate and contains known working versions of dependencies.

+The MSRV won't be bumped sooner than Debian Bookworm release.

 ## License

 MITNFA